 The Alan E. Kazdin Endowed Lecture in Psychology

-Each year we invite distinguished and influential psychologists from across the nation to inspire a new generation of psychologist to shape the future of our field and our society.
+Each year we invite a distinguished and influential speaker to inspire a new generation of psychologists and shape the future of our field and our society.

 Intelligent Systems on Mars: How Psychology Helps NASA Make Software Tools that Work

 Student Union Theater

 Doors open: 3:00 p.m.

 Lecture begins: 3:30 p.m.